-C176 Sch.
+C179 Sch.
 2 para.
 26(1) amended (17.2.2003 for certain purposes and 1.4.2003 otherwise) by 1999 c.
 33, s.
 25(4)(a); S.I.
 2003/2, art.
 2, Sch.

-- 27 (1) The captain of a ship or aircraft arriving in the United Kingdom- - (a) shall take such steps as may be necessary to secure that persons on board do not disembark there unless either they have been examined by an immigration officer, or they disembark in accordance with arrangements approved by an immigration officer, or they are members of the crew who may lawfully enter the United Kingdom without leave by virtue of section 8(1) of this Act; and
+- 27 (1) The captain of a ship or aircraft arriving in the United Kingdom- - (a) shall take such steps as may be necessary to secure that persons on board do not disembark there unless either they have been examined by an immigration officer, or they disembark in accordance with arrangements approved by an immigration officer, or they are members of the crew who may lawfully enter the United Kingdom without leave by virtue of section 8(1) of this Act; and - (b) where the examination of persons on board is to be carried out on the ship or aircraft, shall take such steps as may be necessary to secure that those to be examined are presented for the purpose in an orderly manner. - [F276(2)] The Secretary of State may by order require, or enable an immigration officer to require, a responsible person in respect of a ship or aircraft to supply-

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 17 February 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 26 January 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)